-As writers we’ve all been told that social media is an essential marketing tool, and it truly is.
+As authors we’ve all been told that social media is an essential marketing tool, and it truly is.
 I’ve made fans and sold books on social media.
 However, social media can also be a double-edged sword.
-It must be treated with respect.
+Therefore, it must be treated with respect.
 Let me give you an example of something that happened to me a few years ago.

 After posting a comment on a friend’s Facebook post, I started engaging with another of her friends on the same thread.
 We were talking about jazz music, something we both enjoyed.
 During our online conversation she mentioned that she was a book editor.
 At the time I was publishing books for other authors, so I told her I was a publisher.
 I then asked her to please send me a friendship request so I could include her on my referral list.
 She was more than happy to oblige.